Being a passive-aggressive person can genuinely hurt you in a multitude of ways.

 If you understand how passive-aggressive behaviors manifest themselves in your daily lives, you can tackle them far better.

-Below, we have complied a list of the twenty most common signs that a passive-aggressive person may exhibit.
+Below, we have compiled a list of the twenty most common signs that a passive-aggressive person may exhibit.

 1. Denying negativity and anger while feeling such emotions